- Virtual assistants – AI-powered intelligent agents – will reshape traditional interactions between brands and consumers.

 Here’s the problem for people like Dave.
 All the levers that I mentioned disappear with AI virtual assistants.
 Voice-recognition technology doesn’t need packaging or a logo.
 This is an existential threat for brands in industries as diverse as financial services, consumer packaged goods, utilities and technology.

-Three ways brands will lose their edge
+will lose their edge

 Take Dave’s decision to outsource the purchase of an electric razor to Hally.
 To the manufacturer of electric razors, this scenario presents three very serious challenges: